Coccyx Tailbone Injury: Runner’s Guide to Treatment and Prevention

 - Fish Oil: This can be derived most effectively from supplements.
 Fish oil that is high in Omega-3 fatty acids can prevent joint pain and inflammation.
 It is because of these benefits, on top of known benefits fish oil provides to cardiovascular health, that these supplements are commonly taken by the elderly.
 However, the benefits that make fish oil effective at treating arthritis can also be harnessed to prevent coccydynia, as some patients have found.

-- Leafy Greens: Leafy green vegetables are a staple of any healthy diet, for very good reason.
+- Leafy Greens: Leafy green vegetables are a staple of any healthy diet, for a very good reason.
 Vegetables such as spinach, broccoli, and kale contain high amounts of vitamins that can prevent inflammation in the body.
 In addition to its anti-inflammatory properties, the high amounts of fiber found in leafy greens will aid in digestion and defecation, preventing pain that may after suffering from tailbone trauma.
 Mixing kale into a smoothie, eating salad with spinach leaves, or steaming broccoli for dinner are all effective ways to promote overall body health and prevent coccydynia.

 - Berries: Certain types of fruits have high amounts of anthocyanins.
 These are what causes them to have such bright colors, but it also provides plenty of positive health benefits when consumed in large quantities.
-Anthocyanins are found in cherries, blueberries, and raspberries, and they can improve eyesight and liver function on top of the anti-inflammatory properties that make them ideal to combating tailbone inflammation.
+Anthocyanins are found in cherries, blueberries, and raspberries, and they can improve eyesight and liver function on top of the anti-inflammatory properties that make them ideal for combating tailbone inflammation.

 - Nuts: Many nuts are filled with high amounts of Vitamin E, which can prevent inflammation.
 Some particular nuts that are ideal to implement into a healthy diet are almonds, pecans, peanuts, and hazelnuts.